Lrelni/uniquify_pictures/README.md

 # uniquify_pictures
 A simple utility to identify and remove duplicate pictures in a folder through hashing comparison

+## Dependencies
+- PIL (may be removed in the future)
+- openpyxl
+- tqdm

 ## Command line options:
 ### -r
 If specified, will generate an xlsx spreadsheet report of all the pictures.